-This swan craft for kids has to be one of the EASIEST toilet roll crafts ever.
+This paper roll swan craft has to be one of the EASIEST toilet roll crafts ever.
 It’s a fun recycling craft for kids of all ages.

 This kids craft activity was originally published in 2016 and has been updated and reshared for today’s audience.

 You might also like our paper roll dinosaurs